Space environment: Electrostatic charging

+Mitigation strategies

 Solutions devised by scientists and engineers include, but are not limited to, spacecraft shielding, special "hardening" of electronic systems, various collision detection systems.
 Evaluation of effects during spacecraft design includes application of various models of the environment, including radiation belt models, spacecraft-plasma interaction models and atmospheric models to predict drag effects encountered in lower orbits and during reentry.

 The field often overlaps with the disciplines of astrophysics, atmospheric science, space physics, and geophysics, albeit usually with an emphasis on application.

 The United States government maintains a Space Weather Prediction Center at Boulder, Colorado.
 The Space Weather Prediction Center (SWPC) is part of the National Oceanic and Atmospheric Administration (NOAA).
 SWPC is one of the National Weather Service's (NWS) National Centers for Environmental Prediction (NCEP).

-Space weather effects on Earth can include ionospheric storms, temporary decreases in ozone densities, disruption to radio communication, to GPS signals and submarine positioning.
-Some scientists also theorize links between sunspot activity and ice ages.
+Law

+Environmental law in space law is being considered but lacks establishment, but has become an issue in light of increased space debris.